Mediterranean Tuna Sandwich (with Video!)

 Tartines are the more refined and elegant French cousin of the classic American sandwich.
 The bread takes a backseat (however, please don’t skimp on high-quality bread!) and the sandwich filling takes center stage.

-Mediterranean tuna tartines are the latest edition to my easy lunch (or casual dinner) recipe arsenal.
+Mediterranean tuna sandwiches, or tartines in this case, are the latest edition to my easy lunch (or casual dinner) recipe arsenal.
 These fresh and vibrant tartines are a far cry from the typical mayonnaise-heavy tuna salad sandwiches that have seemingly taken over the sandwich world.

 While I don’t mind mayonnaise every now and then (particularly if it’s homemade such as in this egg salad sandwich), I am not a huge fan of it.